 The OE recognizes Flexible Work Schedules and Fixed Work Schedules:

 Flexible Work Schedules consist of workdays with (1) core hours and (2) flexible hours.
 Core hours are the designated period of the day when all employees must be at work.
 Flexible hours are the part of the workday when employees may (within limits or "bands") choose their time of arrival and departure.
-Within limits set by their agencies, FWS can enable employees to select and alter their work schedules to better fit personal needs and help balance work, personal, and family responsibilities.
+Within limits set by their supervisor, Flexible Work Schedules can enable employees to select and alter their work schedules to better fit personal needs and help balance work, personal, and family responsibilities.
 These are the standard work schedules for OE employees.

 Fixed Work Schedules lack flexibility and are typically used when an employee has shown they need more structure in order to achieve their duties and responsibilities.
 Fixed Work Schedules may be part of a performance improvement plan and coincide with additional time reporting requirements.